danya/react-local/README.md

 # React Local

-Babel plugin that helps you to compress React JSX with local variables.
+Babel plugin that helps you to improve speed of React JSX with local variables.

+- **Calling of `createElement` is about 40% faster** ([see benchmarks](https://jsperf.com/call-to-object-method)).
+- Reduce amount of code browser need to parse.
+- Reduce bundle size in case when you do not use gzip.

 **Input**: